This post may contain affiliate links. Please read my disclosure policy.

 - 1 Tbsp ranch seasoning mix or 1 tsp of EACH: onion powder, garlic powder, salt and 1/4 tsp pepper

 Before You Begin!
 If you make this, please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.
 Scroll for macros and MyFitnessPal code.

 - Preheat the oven to 350 degrees F. Spray a 9×13" baking dish with cooking spray.

 - Open crescent rolls and place along the bottom of the dish.
 Press down to spread and even out along the bottom and part of the sides of the dish.
 Try to seal the seams as much as possible.

 - Pour egg whites over crescent rolls.
-Place in oven and bake for 20 minutes, or until egg whites have fully cooked and crescent rolls are starting to turn golden brown.
+Place in the oven and bake for 20 minutes, or until egg whites have fully cooked and crescent rolls are starting to golden brown.

-- Take out, sprinkle with the shredded cheese and place back in oven.
-Bake just until the cheese starts to melt, about 5 minutes.
+- Take out, sprinkle with the shredded cheese and place back in the oven.
+Bake for a few more minutes just so the cheese can melt.

 Nutrition is hand-calculated and accurate.
 No autocalulations!
 However, note that values can vary based on the brands you use and if you substitute ingredients.